It's All Over Now, Baby Blue: Identity of "Baby Blue"

 Another interpretation of the song is that it is directed at Dylan's folk music audience.
 The song was written at a time when he was moving away from the folk protest movement musically and, as such, can be seen as a farewell to his days as an acoustic guitar-playing protest singer.
 Dylan's choice of performing "It's All Over Now, Baby Blue" as his last acoustic song at the infamous Newport Folk Festival of 1965, after having had his electric set met with boos, is often used as evidence to support this theory.
 That particular performance of the song is included in Murray Lerner's film The Other Side of the Mirror.

 Yet another interpretation is that Dylan is directing the farewell to himself, particularly his acoustic performer self.
 The opening line "You must leave now" can be a command, similar to the line "Go away from my window" that opens "It Ain't Me, Babe".
 But it can also be an imperative, meaning just that it is necessary that you leave.
 And the song is as much about new beginnings as it is about endings.
 The song not only notes the requirement that Baby Blue leave, but also includes the hope that Baby Blue will move forward, in lines such as "Strike another match, go start anew".
-If Dylan is singing the song to himself, then he himself would be the "vagabond who's rapping at your door / standing in the clothes that you once wore".
-That is, the new, electric, surrealist Dylan would be the vagabond, not yet having removed the "clothes" of the old protest singer.

 Alternatively, the vagabond and "stepping stones" referenced in the song have been interpreted as Dylan's folk audience whom he needs to leave behind.
 He would also be telling himself to "Forget the dead you've left, they will not follow you."
 Others to whom he may be saying farewell in the song are any of the women he had known, the political left or to the illusions of his youth.

-Finally, of course, Bob Dylan's own eyes were celebrated by Joan Baez in her memory song Diamonds & Rust as "bluer than robins' eggs".